 The Alaska Native Heritage Center’s Indigenous Awareness and Culturally Responsive Teaching Professional Development course for Alaska educators is also part of Ilakucaraq.

-Students value our programs.
+Students and schools value our programs.

 I learned what culture shock was, and I had not known what that was.
 I didn’t know I had experienced it a lot. - Sealaska Heritage Institute Summer Camp student